7 Body Parts You’re Washing All Wrong

 He adds that an electric toothbrush can also provide that motion.
 If you prefer manual toothbrushes, softer is better.
 Dr. Dorfman strongly advises against getting a manual toothbrush with a “hard” or “firm” setting, since these can permanently wear down the surface of your teeth and gums.
 “People think [a hard toothbrush] is better for you, but it’s actually worse,” he tells Reader’s Digest.

-The most common use for Q-tips is for cleaning out the ears, which is problematic, since it’s not what they’re for.
+The most common use for cotton swabs is for cleaning out the ears, which is problematic, since it’s not what they’re for.
 In fact, that can even be dangerous!
 “While we want to get the wax out of our ears, it is there for a reason and one should be very, very careful when using Q-tips,” advises Dr. Perlman.
-Using Q-tips actually pushes earwax further into your ear rather than removing it.
+Using cotton swabs can actually push earwax further into your ear rather than removing it.
 This can cause earwax to build up against your eardrum, putting you at risk for hearing loss or a blocked ear canal.
+(Here are the signs of hearing loss you might be ignoring.)

 So how do you clean inside your ear?
 Well, you really shouldn’t have to.
 The interior of your ear actually cleans itself; the wax will drain out on its own, lubricating and protecting the inside of your ear.
 If you really want to clean your ears, Dr. Perlman recommends natural earwax removal drops.
 The exterior of your ear is a different story.
 Make sure you’re washing it regularly using gentle pressure and a soapy washcloth.
 Don’t forget to wash behind your ears either.